slowernews/wisdom-tldr/chapters/chapter_appendix.md

 So write with a combination of short, medium, and long sentences.
 Create a sound that pleases the reader’s ear.
 Don’t just write words.
 Write music"
 -- Gary Provost*

-### On journalism

-> *"Journalism is printing what someone else doesn't want printed.
-Everything else is public relations."
--- George Orwell*

 ### On email

 <!--